-The program is a competitive-entry program designed to graduate entry-level nurses who are able to promote, restore and maintain health for individuals, families, adn groups within our rural community and globally.
-The curriculum includes four semesters of courses designed to prepare a beginning level nurse.
-The courses increase in complexity and address the following areas in the organizing framework: patient-centered care, teamwork and collaboration, evidenced-based practice, quality improvement, safety and informatics.
-The New Mexico Board of Nursing has granted full approval to the program through December 2020.
-The UNM Valencia Nursing Program is granted candidacy status from the Accrediting Commission on Education in Nursing (ACEN) through July 2017.
+The UNM-Valencia Associate Degree in Nursing program is a competitive-entry program designed to graduate entry-level nurses who are able to promote, restore, and maintain health for individuals, families, and groups within our rural community and globally.
+The New Mexico Board of Nursing (NMBON) has granted full approval to the UNM-Valencia Nursing Program through August 2022.
+The UNM Valencia Nursing Program is accredited by the Accrediting Commission on Education in Nursing (ACEN) through spring 2022.

 Career and educational advancement opportunities

 The Nursing program at UNM-Valencia offers a career mobility format that prepares students for beginning Nursing practice in a variety of health care settings.
 Starting fall 2018, the UNM-Valencia Nursing program is utilizing the statewide New Mexico Nursing Education Consortium (NMNEC) curriculum and will admit eight associate degree students and eight dual degree students annually.
 Dual degree students will graduate after five semesters in the nursing program with an associate’s degree and a bachelor’s degree in Nursing.

 Information about the associate of science in nursing degree is available from the Nursing advisor, Tracy Owen, at 505.925.8915 or the Health Sciences Division at 505.925.8870.

 Semester 1 (These courses are required for application to the program.)

 |BIOL 123/124L **||Biology for Health Related Sciences + Lab||4|

 |**You can use the CHEM 111 or BIOL 123/124L grade for admission GPA, but not both.|